Basmahtech/Explore-Weather-Trends-Udacity/README.md

 ----------------

 # Setp
-Extract the data from the database use SQL provided in the Udacity.
+- Extract the data from the database use SQL provided in the Udacity.
-Create a line chart for data
+- Create a line chart for data.

-Make observations about the similarities and differences between the world average temeprature with the local average temperature.
+- Make observations about the similarities and differences between the world average temeprature with the local average temperature.

 ---------------